odk-x/docs/odkx-src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-digital-ocean/do8.png
    :width: 600

-8. Read our section on *Creating a Sample User* to learn how to create a user from within the admin interface.
-This section can be found :ref:`here <sync-endpoint-setup-create-user>`.
+8. Read our section on :ref:`Creating a Sample User <sync-endpoint-setup-create-user>` to learn how to create a user from within the admin interface.

 .. _sync-endpoint-setup-digital-ocean-firewall: